agent-rules/agent-rules/README.md

 ## Specification

-The Agent Rules specification defines the minimal requirements for compatibility:
+The Agent Rules specification defines the minimal requirements for compatibility, with key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt):

-1. File Name and Location: A single file named AGENTS.md (case-sensitive) must be placed in the project root directory.
-2. Content Format: The file must contain natural language instructions in Markdown or plain text, providing guidance for AI coding agents (e.g., rules, preferences, or workflows).
-3. Usage by Agents: Agents must check for the existence of AGENTS.md in the project root.
-If present, its contents should be included in the agent's context scope (e.g., prepended or appended to prompts or system instructions).
-Agents may process it in conjunction with any custom or existing configuration files, falling back to defaults if absent.
+1. File Name and Location: Agents implementing Agent Rules MUST check for the existence of `AGENTS.md` in the project root.
+If present, its contents SHOULD be included in the agent's context scope (e.g., prepended or appended to prompts or system instructions).
+2. Content Format: The file MUST be parsed as natural language instructions, in Markdown or plain text, and MUST be used to provide guidance to AI coding agents (e.g., rules, preferences, or workflows).
-4. No additional structure, metadata, or parsing is required beyond reading the file as text.
+3. Agents MUST NOT require additional structure, metadata, or parsing beyond reading the file as text.
+4. Agents MAY process it in conjunction with any custom or existing configuration files, falling back to defaults if absent.
+5. Agents MAY also check for and include any `AGENTS.md` file in the current working directory, incorporating its contents into the context scope alongside the project root `AGENTS.md` if present.

-## Guidance for Use
+## Guidance for use

-While the specification allows flexible natural language, users of 'AGENTS.md' should follow these recommendations for clarity and effectiveness:
+While the specification allows flexible natural language, users of `AGENTS.md` should follow these recommendations for clarity and effectiveness:

 - The file should contain a flat, unordered bullet list of rules to keep it simple and scannable.
-- Rules should be written as concise, imperative statements, using keywords like "must" or "should" for clarity (inspired by RFC 2119 conventions).
+- Rules should be written as concise, imperative statements, using keywords like "MUST" or "SHOULD" for clarity (inspired by RFC 2119 conventions).
 - Use Markdown headings sparingly if needed for organization, but avoid complex structures to maintain agent compatibility.